anil-ganti/CC-climate-tech/README.md

 **Guest Lecture** Dr. Rakesh Radhakrishnan, former ARPA-E tech-to-market adviser, current climate-tech VC on the life-cycle of climate-tech start-ups and what you should know before joining one

 **HW Assignment** Find and analyze a climate-tech job posting you find interesting.
 See [Job Assignment](career_activity.md)

-### 1/13 Day 6: Agriculture
-Agricultural emissions are notoriously difficult to abate because they are happening over vast areas of land.
-We'll talk about soil carbon stocks, methane and nitroux oxide emissions and how to reduce them.
-**In-class Activity** Presentations from HW assignment.
-**HW Assignment** In groups, pick an ag-tech technology and make a pitch for it.
-Examples may include vertical farms, large-scale aquaculture, fake meats, etc. Answer the Heilmeyer questions and estimate potential impact.
-What are the risks?
-How will you get people to adopt?

 ### Day 7: FIELD DAY
 Trip up to Fort Collins to see AtmosZero and (hopefully) Charm Industrial.
 We will be leaving bright and early for a full day!